-Learning how to accurately measure a pair of pants can be helpful, not just if you’re an aspiring tailor, but also if you are planning on offering a new model of pants in your e-commerce store.
+Learning how to accurately measure pant size can be helpful, not just if you’re an aspiring tailor, but also if you are planning on offering a new model of pants in your e-commerce.

-These are the basic standard measurements used in the fashion industry for measuring pants.
+These are the most common measurement points used in the fashion industry for pants.

 Waist circumference is measured by keeping the measuring tape parallel to the floor, and at the narrowest point of the trunk, above the belly button.